Bhadra: Kubera's wife

 Bhadrā is the queen of Yakshas.
 She was the first wife of Kubera, the god of wealth.
 She is also known by the names Yakshi, Chhavi, Riddhi, Manorama, Nidhi, Sahadevi and Kuberi.
+She is called Bhuñjatī in Buddhism.
 Bhadrā and Kubera had three sons named Nalakuvara, Manigriva and Mayuraja, and a daughter named Minakshi.

 Chandra's daughter

 Bhadrā was also the name of a daughter of Chandra (alias Soma), the moon god.
 She once did penance to gain the sage Utathya as her husband.
 Seeing this, sage Atri, her grandfather, got her married to Utathya.
 The god of the seas, Varuna, became enamoured of her and eloped with her from Utathya's hermitage and hid her inside the sea.
 Despite attempts by the sage Narada to make him return Bhadrā, Varuna refused to give her, causing an enraged Utathya to drink up the entire sea.

 Seeing the sage's divine powers, Varuna submitted himself to him and returned Bhadrā back.
 The sage was pleased to get her back, and released both the world and Varuna from their sufferings.